 This call for projects has been launched following Eureka’s Globalstars framework based on mutual consent between participating national and regional funding bodies.

-The national / regional funding bodies from Brazil, Belgium (Wallonia), Finland, Portugal, Spain, Turkey and the Netherlands have allocated funding for organisations collaborating on international R&D projects within all technology fields.
+The national / regional funding bodies from Brazil, Belgium (Wallonia), Belgium (Flanders), Finland, Portugal, Spain, Türkiye and the Netherlands have allocated funding for organisations collaborating on international R&D projects within all technology fields.

 The participating countries especially hope receiving applications in the fields of sustainability or health.